Mythology

 As civilisations became increasingly complex and remote from the lives of people who lived during prehistoric times, mythology lost much of the direct relationship to their lives our ancestors might have felt.
 Science has explained a great deal about how the world works, removing many of the fears that shaped the lives of people who lived hundreds of years ago.
 However, people today have very real fears to live with, often resulting from the powerful technologies we have developed, that have provided millions of people with longer, healthier and happier lives, but also damaged the lives of many.
 There is concern about issues we can influence, such as climate change, but also forces beyond our control, such as volcanic eruptions and asteroid impacts.
 Just as our ancestors sought meaning in mythological stories, many people today look to movies, television, books and games to entertain, inform and help them understand and feel part of the society in which they live.

-Writing Your Personal Mythology
+Creating A Personal Mythology

 Many people feel lost, isolated and uncertain about the future.
 They might long for continuity, community and structure in their life.
 Thought leaders and influencers who recognise and draw upon such needs in other people, might offer a refuge their followers can escape into or a hopeful future they can aspire to.
 However, without an overarching narrative to their life people are at greater risk of being misled and their sense of belonging might be short lived.
 Some follow a particular belief system, or form their own worldview based upon personal experience and observation, along with what they learn from others.
 However, you could create your own personal mythology.
 You could begin by creating an imagined world, based upon real life, into which you introduce people and places familiar to you, but in symbolic form.
 Writing stories set in your imagined world, with yourself as the central character, could help you to resolve issue and chart your own path through life.